Haworthia nortieri G.G.Sm.

 Haworthia mucronata var. nortieri, Haworthia nortieri var. montana, Haworthia nortieri var. nortieri

-This species is native to South Africa (from the moist south slopes of the Cederberg to dry wastes of Namaqualand and Moordenaarskaroo.
+This species is native to South Africa, found from the moist south slopes of the Cederberg to dry wastes of Namaqualand and Moordenaarskaroo.

-Haworthia nortieri is a small succulent that forms stemless, solitary to slowly proliferous rosettes of fleshy, soft, pale green to purplish-green leaves with translucent spots and short spines on keel and margins.
+Haworthia nortieri is a small succulent that forms stemless, solitary to slowly proliferous rosettes of thick, fleshy, pale green to purplish-green leaves with translucent spots and short spines on keel and margins.
 It is a very variable species with a range of local forms and varieties.
 The rosettes grow up to 2.6 inches (6.5 cm) in diameter.
-Leaves are up to 1.5 inches (3.8 cm) long, up to 0.5 inches (1.3 cm) wide, erect when young, becoming ascending, and incurved with age.
-Flowers are usually white with greenish veins and appear in late winter and spring spirally arranged in racemes, on slender, up to 15 inches (38 cm) long stalks.
+Leaves are up to 1.5 inches (3.8 cm) long and up to 0.5 inches (1.3 cm) wide.
+They are erect when young and become ascending and incurved with age.
+Flowers are usually white with greenish veins and appear in late winter and spring spirally arranged in racemes on slender, up to 15 inches (38 cm) long stalks.